• Skip to primary navigation

 Lángos

-While exploring the Christmas market, I noticed some more unique drink options for sale, such as hot mead, apple apple-honey punch, and cherry mulled wine.
+While exploring the Christmas market, I noticed some more unique drink options for sale, such as hot mead, apple-honey punch, and cherry mulled wine.
+I didn’t spot the local beer (a smoked beer called Rauschbier) for sale, so if you really want to try it I suggest heading to Schlenkerla on Dominikanerstraße to do so.

-There were also quite a few of the most popular Christmas market foods for sale, like Lángos (fried dough topped with cheese and sauce – it’s Hungarian!) and Handbrot (a massive cheese-filled bread roll; shown above).
+There were also quite a few of the most popular Christmas market foods for sale, like Lángos (fried dough topped with cheese and sauce – it’s Hungarian!) and Handbrot (a massive cheese-filled bread roll).

 Bonus Christmas Activity: Don’t Miss Bamberg’s Nativity Trail!